 A SOLUTION TO LABOR SHORTAGE

-Hopefully, this law can help solve the labor shortage that Finland currently faces.
+Hopefully, this law can help solve Finland’s current labor shortage.
 With eased requirements, the country hopes to make things much easier for international students and employ more talents from all over the globe to join the local workforce.

 “The new rules on residence permits for job searching send a clear signal to international students that we want them to stay and work in Finland… they are welcome to take part in the Finnish job market and to become members of Finnish society,” said Immonen.